DARSakthi/DARSakthi.github.io/other.markdown

 I feel strongly about [free and open](https://julesh.com/2021/02/16/free-publishing/) science.
 I also feel strongly about [equity in science and mathematics](http://math.sfsu.edu/federico/).

 I have been involved in [Neuromatch Academy](https://academy.neuromatch.io) in various capacities since the first conference in May of 2020, mostly as an organisational or [instructional volunteer](https://darsakthi.github.io/teaching/2020-NMA).
+In the 2021 Computational Neuroscience School I was a faculty mentor.

 I am also a member of the VERSES Research Ethics Board.
 I believe strongly in thinking through the ethical implications of my and others’ research.